astrojolo/astrolink4pi/README.md

 ### AstroLink 4 Pi works both with Raspberry Pi 4 and 5.

 > [!NOTE]
-> The most recent driver version and Raspberry Pi 5 support is only for device revision 4 and later (starting from October 2023).
+> The most recent driver version and Raspberry Pi 5 support is available **only** for device revision 4 and later (manufactured after October 2023).
 For earlier revisions see the section below the AstroLink 4 Pi features.

 > [!NOTE]
 > Raspberry Pi 5 is based on new OS Bookworm.
 Make sure the software you use is available for this new OS before you upgrade to RPi5.